 - Tight and uncomfortable clothes that does not allow skin to breath

 - Sometimes creams and lotions further clogs the pores

 - Overdress according to weather or use of blanket

-However, heat rash usually heal by themselves or by using some home remedies in few days but if your child has symptoms that lasts longer than a week or you notice symptoms of infection, increased pain and redness around the affected area, it is always advisable to consult a doctor.
+Although heat rash usually heals by themselves or by using some home remedies for rashes in a few days, if your child has symptoms that last longer than a week or you notice symptoms of infection, increased pain and redness around the affected area, it is always advisable to consult a doctor.